ppaszek/Jak-STAT-signal-memory/README.md

 The repository contains

 1) Mathematical model files of JAK-STAT signalling system (in Matlab)
-2) Tables with data include in the manuscript
+2) Combined datasets included in the manuscript